humdrum-tools/humdrum-tools/README.md

 Note that to use the ```make``` command or ```gcc``` for compiling the C/C++ programs, these must already be installed.
-Check to see if gcc is installed by typing this command (gcc installation includes the <em>make</em> command as well):
+Check to see if gcc is installed by typing these commands:
 ````bash
    which gcc
    which make